dr-jts/postgis-patterns/query/query-shape-valid.md

 WHERE row_num = 1;
 ```

-### Merge datasets of grid polygons
+### Merge tables of grid cell polygons
 <https://gis.stackexchange.com/questions/412911/union-multiple-layers-reduce-rows-if-exactly-same-geometry>

-* **Input:** 10 tables of grid cells, with different attributes  Geometry is polygons which are boxes of the grids.
+* **Input:** 10 tables of grid cells, with different attributes.
+Geometries are the grid cell polygons.
-   Grids may have different cell sizes, and be overlapping
+   Grids may have different cell sizes, and may be overlapping.
-* **Ouput:** Table with all attributes, with records for same cell merged into single record, with null values for missing attributes
+* **Ouput:** Table with all attributes, with records for same cell merged into single record.
+Missing attributes are null.

 **Solution**